Disturbance-Aware Dynamical Trajectory Planning for Air-Land Bimodal Vehicles: Disturbance-Adaptive Safety Boundary Adjustment

 \subsection{Disturbance Observer}

-The DOB estimates the unmeasurable states of the dynamic system.
-In this part, we design a unified disturbance observer applicable to both air and land modes.
-The vehicle dynamics in either mode can be abstracted into a second-order system:
+The disturbance observer (DOB) is designed to estimate the external disturbances acting on the dynamic system.
+To this end, a unified DOB applicable to both flight and land modes is proposed.